astonastonaston/peract/README.md

 Note that you need to **change the following paths** in `eval.yaml` for your runtime environment:

 * `maniskill3.tasks`: The task to evaluate on.
-We only support **StackCube-v1** and **PushCube-v1** for now.
 We only support single-task evaluation for now, so only 1 task can be in the list
 * `maniskill3.traj_path`: The path to your Maniskill evaluation demo trajectory (the h5 file).
 We only use the ids to generate evaluation trajectories
 * `maniskill3.json_path` : The path to your Maniskill evaluation demos trajectory metadata (the json file)
 * `maniskill3.desc_pkl_path`: The path to your language goal file